zuplo/docs/docs/articles/waf-ddos-fastly.md

 ## Securing Zuplo from Direct Access

-With any WAF product, you will want to ensure that network traffic cannot bypass your WAF and hit your API Gateway directly.
+With any WAF product, you will want to ensure that network traffic can't bypass your WAF and hit your API Gateway directly.
 Fastly offers several ways to ensure that your API Gateway is only accessible through the WAF.